Jay, Maine: History

 Jay had a population of 1,490 in 1870.
 The following years would see papermaking develop into the town's predominant industry.
 In 1888, industrialist Hugh J. Chisholm built at southern Jay the Otis Falls Pulp & Paper Company mill, then the third largest paper mill in the country.
 Nearby developed the mill town village of Chisholm.
 In 1898, it became one of the founding mills of International Paper.
 In 1905, International Paper built a mill on the opposite side of the river, which became known as the Otis mill.
 The mill was known as James River through the 1980s.
 In 1998, this mill was sold to Wausau Paper from a group of investors.
 In 1965, International Paper opened the Androscoggin Mill.
-It is an integrated pulp and finished paper goods plant employing 990 people operating five paper machines.
-In 1987-88, it was site of a major strike by members of the United Paperworkers' International Union against International Paper which ultimately led to management hiring strikebreakers to permanently replace the strikers.
+It is an integrated pulp and finished paper goods plant, employing 990 people operating five paper machines.
+In 1987-88, it was site of a major strike by members of the United Paperworkers' International Union against International Paper, which ultimately led to management hiring strikebreakers to permanently replace the strikers.
 In March 2009, Wausau Paper announced the closing of the Otis mill.
 Operations there stopped permanently at the end of May 2009.

-On 15 April 2020, the Androscoggin Mill was rocked by an explosion which resulted in the damage of two trucks from falling debris.
+In 2020, an explosion occurred at the Androscoggin Mill.